faqtor/faqtor/README.md

 npm i -g fqr
 ```

 Also you may install additional Faqtor plugins in order to use tools like [rollup](https://rollupjs.org) or [browser-sync](https://browsersync.io/).
+They are called with prefix 'faqtor-of-' usually, like [faqtor-of rollup](https://www.npmjs.com/package/faqtor-of-rollup) or [faqtor-of-browser-sync](https://www.npmjs.com/package/faqtor-of-browser-sync).

 ### Project directory layout

-A recommended directory layout for the Faqtor project is following:
+The recommended directory layout for the Faqtor project is following:

     .
     ├──build               # Folder containing all files related to the project building